iFaxity/vite-plugin-istanbul/README.md

   * `opts.cypress {boolean}` - Optional boolean to change the environment variable to **CYPRESS_COVERAGE** instead of **VITE_COVERAGE**.
 For ease of use with `@cypress/code-coverage``.
   * `opts.checkProd {boolean}` - Optional boolean to enforce the plugin to skip instrumentation for production environments.
 Looks at Vite's **isProduction** key from the `ResolvedConfig`.
   * `opts.forceBuildInstrument {boolean}` - Optional boolean to enforce the plugin to add instrumentation in build mode.
 Defaults to false.
+  * `opts.nycrcPath {string}` - Path to specific nyc config to use instead of automatically searching for a nycconfig.
+This parameter is just passed down to `@istanbuljs/load-nyc-config`.

 Notes
 --------------------------